aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/eventtarget/addeventlistener/_index.md

 ---
 ## EventTarget.AddEventListener method (1 of 3)

-This method allows the registration of event listeners on the event target.
+The addEventListener() method of the [EventTarget ](T:Aspose.Html.Dom.EventTarget)interface sets up a function that will be called whenever the specified event is delivered to the target.

+It works by adding a function, or an object that implements [EventListener](T:Aspose.Html.Dom.Events.IEventListener), to the list of event listeners for the specified event type on the EventTarget on which it's called.
+If the function or object, is already in the list of event listeners for this target, they are not added a second time.

 ```csharp
 public void AddEventListener(string type, DOMEventHandler handler, bool useCapture)